abdelh17/AirPaint/README.md

-# CameraPaint - Hand Gesture Drawing with OpenCV and MediaPipe
+# AirPaint - Hand Gesture Drawing with OpenCV and MediaPipe

 This project was created for a hackathon and allows you to draw and erase on the screen using hand gestures detected by a camera.
 You can switch between drawing and erasing modes, change colors,